w3f/substrate-mooc-node/README.md

-# Substrate Node Template
+# Substrate MOOC Node Template

-A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket:

-A standalone version of this template is available for each release of Polkadot in the [Substrate Developer Hub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) repository.
-The parachain template is generated directly at each Polkadot release branch from the [Node Template in Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) upstream

-It is usually best to use the standalone version to start a new project.
-All bugs, suggestions, and feature requests should be made upstream in the [Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) repository.
+This template is based on the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
+It contains a pallet and working configuration for a runtime that pertains to the course located at  [education.web3.foundation](http://education.web3.foundation/docs/introsubstrate), brought to you by the Technical Education team at Web3 Foundation.

 ## Getting Started